-Those that suffer from autoimmune diseases, sensitive skin or have allergic reactions to some fibers will rest easier on bamboo linens as they are not only resistant to bacteria but also hypoallergenic.
-The Coronavirus outbreak has caused concern among many people that have compromised immune systems so we at BedVoyage wanted to address this issue by discussing what we do and don't use in the creation of our bamboo bed sheets and bamboo towels.
+People with skin sensitivities, autoimmune disorders, or allergic reactions may rest easier on bamboo sheets.
+Bamboo linens are not only resistant to bacteria but are also hypoallergenic.
+They can help keep allergies at bay.
+People with compromised immune systems can pay attention to what is in their bedding. it will help reduce symptoms and reactions.
+BedVoyage would like to address this issue by discussing what we do, and don’t, use in the creation of our bacteria resistant bamboo sheets and towels.

 Sleeping in a healthier bedding environment is one way to create safety from germs and bacteria.
-How you choose the fabric content of your mattress, pillows, sheets, and comforter affects how well you sleep, how safely you sleep, and how healthy you sleep.
-Likewise, the towels that you use (and often reuse) can be a harbinger of germs, but not so with bamboo linens.
+Your choice of fabric content for your mattress, pillows, sheets, and comforter affects how well you sleep.
+And how safely and healthy you sleep.
+Likewise, the towels that you use and reuse can be a harbinger of germs.
+But not so with bamboo linens!

-BedVoyage manufactures their Bamboo linens from 100% Viscose Rayon from Bamboo, with the Oeko-Tex Made In Green certification which states that our linens are tested safe for babies.
+BedVoyage manufactures our bacteria-resistant Bamboo sheets and Towels from 100% Viscose Rayon from Bamboo.
+We have the Oeko-Tex Made In Green certification.
+This certifications states that our textiles have been tested ‘safe for babies’.
 We use Reactive Dyes which are more eco-friendly, color-fast and reduces dye-laden water runoff in the laundry.

 Bamboo is Naturally Resistant to Bacteria:

-One of the inherent properties of bamboo is that it is resistant to bacteria, and requires no pesticides during growth.
-The Journal of Textile Institute Study on Antibacterial Properties of Bamboo states after an extensive testing process that "the average number of E. coli colonies that formed after contact with the regenerated bamboo fabric was 56, yet the number that formed on cotton was 164 colonies.
-This denoted an increase in the number of colonies after contact with cotton (ie; it had no antibacterial effect) and a reduction of 56.6% in the case of regenerated bamboo and viscose rayon fabrics."
+One of the great properties of bamboo is that it’s naturally resistant to bacteria, and requires no pesticides during growth.
+The Journal of Textile Institute Study on Antibacterial Properties of Bamboo has issued results to their study.
+After an extensive testing process, they state that “the average number of E. coli colonies that formed after contact with the regenerated bamboo fabric was 56.
+Yet the number that formed on cotton was 164 colonies.
+This denoted an increase in the number of colonies after contact with cotton (ie; it had no antibacterial effect) and a reduction of 56.6% in the case of regenerated bamboo and viscose rayon fabrics.”
 Bamboo fabrics, the study shows, are less likely to allow bacteria to live and thrive, than cotton fabrics.
-Sleep safer and rest easy on bamboo bed sheets.
+Sleep safer and bathe healthier with bacteria resistant bamboo sheets and towels.